TedTschopp/tedt.org/_posts/Homepage/2010-01-01-Program-Architect-for-SCE.com.md

 subtitle:
 subtitle-url:
 quote:
-excerpt: "Technical team lead and single-point of contact for technical accountability\
-    \ on SCE's eCommerce channel from project concept through completion.   \n"
+excerpt: I served as the technical team lead and the single-point of contact for technical accountability on SCE's eCommerce channel, overseeing the project from concept through completion.
 source:
 source-url:
 call-to-action: